 I was surprised to read that the average age in this program is 48!
 That’s a few years older than I am now, and as an active person, I did not think I’d find it as challenging as I did.

-According to the MovesMethod team, there are many participants in their 60s and 70s doing this program.
+According to the MovesMethod team, many participants in their 60s and 70s are doing this program.
 All I can say is hats off to them.
 I hope I will continue on track with my mobility training and accomplish similar feats in the coming decades!

 A bit of background and what I’ve been doing recently for fitness